Students with Disability

 Head of Special Education Services, Danielle Hogan.

 Our guidance officer works closely with students and their families, teachers, non-teaching professionals and in some instances departmental agencies and authorities.
 The guidance officer does this in order to provide a wide range of support to students.
-Monday and Tuesday are the days the guidance officer services our school.
+Our guidance officer services our school two days per week.

 Our guidance officer's responsibilities include: